jomarcardoso/jomarcardoso/README.md

 ### [Library: Ovos](https://github.com/jomarcardoso/ovos)

-A library to help controlling scrolls, mouse movements and touch.
+A library to help control scrolls, mouse movements and touch.

 Some tools in this library: